-Tips for Dealing with Snow and Moisture at Harvest
+Tips for Dealing with Cold Weather and Moisture at Harvest

-As corn and soybean harvest wraps up, cold weather conditions add a layer of difficulty.
-With recent snowfalls across the US, it’s important to know how your crops will react, and how to reduce potential yield loss.
+As corn and soybean harvest wraps up, cold weather conditions can add a layer of difficulty.
+When it comes to snowfall or excessive moisture, it’s important to know how your crops will react, and how to reduce potential yield loss.

-Snow affects corn and soybean harvest in 2 main ways: crop quality and mechanically removing the crops.
-The quality goes down because of repeated freeze and thaw cycles, causing the seed to lose weight and seed coats to crack.
+Snow affects corn and soybean harvest in 2 main ways: decreases crop quality and makes mechanically removing the crops more challenging.
+The crop quality goes down because of repeated freeze and thaw cycles, causing the seed to lose weight and seed coats to crack.
 Mechanically, combines slip and slide and get off the row, and maintaining the head height for optimum removal is challenging.
 Time becomes a factor, as slower moving equipment adds cost and stress.

-Crop yield can be affected by the wet weather because of dropped corn ears.
+All of the above impacts crop yield.
 Freezing temperatures cause split pods and seed shattering in soybeans, reducing volume and test weights.
 Higher moisture levels can creep in, as snow gets mixed with the crop in the combine and bins.
 Freeze damage can reduce grain quality, making it more difficult to sell.

 Researchers at Iowa State University Extension and Outreach share tips on how to harvest after snowfall to help reduce yield loss and equipment failure:

 - There’s low probability of a first snow sticking around, and what it leaves is undesirable moisture in the soil and grain.
 Allow grain to dry to sufficient levels before resuming harvest, and wait for soil conditions to firm up to avoid compaction and rutting.